-- Lock all the side doors and back door with the key or wireless remote control transmitter when all the side doors and back door are closed. - Open the driver's door or front passenger's door and move the inside lock knobs of both front doors to the lock position, then close the front doors.
+- Lock all the side doors and back door with the key or wireless remote control transmitter when the front doors are closed. - Open the driver's door or front passenger's door and move the inside lock knobs of both front doors to the lock position, then close the front doors.